mjopenglsdl/small3d/README.md

 ![boundingboxes](https://cloud.githubusercontent.com/assets/875167/19620357/2e03f446-987c-11e6-8517-dfed5ebd885e.png)

 Export the bounding boxes to a Wavefront file separately from the model.
 You can do this if you "save as" a new file after placing the boxes and deleting the original model.
-During export, only set the options "Apply Modifiers", "Include Edges", "Objects as OBJ Objects" and "Keep Vertex Order".
+During export, only set the options **"Apply Modifiers"**, **"Include Edges"**, **"Objects as OBJ Objects"** and **"Keep Vertex Order"**.
 On the contrary to what is the case when exporting the model itself, more than one bounding box objects can be exported to the same Wavefront file.

 ![Demo 2](https://cloud.githubusercontent.com/assets/875167/18656844/0dc828a0-7ef5-11e6-884b-706369d682f6.gif)